-Our belief is that every individual is created in God's image and therefore is precious and valuable.
-We believe in treating everybody with respect and dignity because we acknowledge everyone's God given value and unique identity.
+This bible verse above underpins our Christian vision.
+It tells us that every individual is created in God's image and so this leads us to conclude that everyone is precious and valuable.
+As a result of this we focus on treating everybody with respect and dignity because we acknowledge their God given value and unique identity.